iagoleal/iagoleal.github.io/content/posts/cuts-stochastic.md

 This will produce an optimal value $Q^s(x)$, solution $y^s$, and dual $\lambda^s$.
 The average of those defines a tight cut for $\E{Q}$, which we include into $\Cuts$.
-In code, the procedures for calculating and adding a new cut looks like this.
+In code, the procedures for calculating a new cut looks like this.

 ```julia
 function average_cut(prog, x)